square/connect-php-sdk/docs/Api/TransactionsApi.md

 CreateRefund

 Initiates a refund for a previously charged tender.
-You must issue a refund within 120 days of the associated payment.
+Deprecated - recommend using [RefundPayment](#endpoint-refunds-refundpayment)  You must issue a refund within 120 days of the associated payment.
 See [this article](https://squareup.com/help/us/en/article/5060) for more information on refund behavior.
 NOTE: Card-present transactions with Interac credit cards **cannot be refunded using the Connect API**.
 Interac transactions must refunded in-person (e.g., dipping the card using POS app).

 ### Example
 ```php